 "All right, you've made your point.
 What do I have to do then?"
-Lena asked.
+Lena groaned.

 Chakotay brought a PADD out of nowhere and he handed it to Lena.
 She read through it quickly.

-"I don't know Indian, how am I suppose to chant that?"
+"I can't even read this, how am I suppose to chant that?"
 Lena asked.